 We want you to feel comfortable with your birthing plan, so we provide a range of flexible birthing options.
 We have both a staff doctor and a midwife available 24/7.
 Anesthesiologists and certified registered nurse anesthetists are also available 24/7 to provide an epidural as soon as it is requested.
 For moms interested in natural birth, we provide several options, such as labor (birthing) balls and aromatherapy.

 Clements University Hospital has been designed with multiple births in mind.
 To accommodate twins, triplets, and up, several of our patient rooms are larger and include extra bassinets to help keep the whole family together.

 Neonatal ICU Services

-The Labor and Delivery department is closely integrated with our hospital’s Neonatal ICU, which offers the highest level of care possible, delivered in an inviting and supportive environment.
+The Labor and Delivery department is closely integrated with our hospital’s Neonatal ICU, which offers care in an inviting and supportive environment.

 Women’s Resource Center

 Located within the Maternity Care department at Clements University Hospital, the Women’s Resource Center provides information, education, and support for parents.
 The Center is staffed by nurses who specialize in lactation services and are eager to help.
 The Women’s Recourse Center offers free prenatal education classes on labor and delivery, baby care, breastfeeding, and more, as well as free weight checks after discharge.

 Hours: Open 7 days a week, 8 a.m. – 4 p.m.